mynl/aggregate/doc/2_user_guides/2_x_re_pricing.rst

 * ``reinsurance_report_df`` dataframe showing mean, CV, skew, and SD statistics for each column in ``reinsurance_df``.

-These are illustrated using the next example that includes occurrence and aggregate reinsurance.
+These are illustrated using the a more realistic example that includes occurrence and aggregate reinsurance.
 Notice that the occurrence program just layers gross (subject) losses.
 Gross losses are then passed through to the aggregate program.
 This is done to illustrate the functions below.
 In a real-world application is is likely the bottom few occurrence layers would be dropped and you would pass the net of through to the aggregate.

 .. ipython:: python
     :okwarning: